Bill's Vincent Adventure

 At this point the bike was resting in a freight terminal at JFK airport, but wasn't running.
 Thanks to friendly airport people, though, Bill was allowed to spend several days working on it in a hangar and finally rode it away.
 His next stop was his sister's home in upstate New York.
 After a few days there, it was time for him to head home with the Rapide.

 He made it safely back to Dallas, but the tale has a sad ending - only a few weeks afterwards, the Rapide was stolen.
-Bill, a long-time member of the Lone Star section, currently owns about three-fourths of a Series C Vincent.
-A bit of work and some additional parts, and he'll have it back on the road.
-Be sure to ask for an update when you run across him at a rally, and offer words of encouragement.
+Bill, a long-time member of the Lone Star section, passed away in 2022 - he was a unique and accomplished character, and will be greatly missed by his friends in and out of the section.